dqops/dqo/docs/checks/column/numeric/population-variance-in-range.md

 # population variance in range data quality checks

-Column-level check that ensures that the population variance is in a set range in a monitored column.
+Column-level check that ensures that the population variance is in an expected range in a monitored column.

 ___